OtpChatBot/Ybot/README.md

 Ybot
 ===============

-Ybot - is a customizable bot software which inspired with Github hubot.
-Github hubot is realy cool, but sorry, i don't like javascript and i don't know coffescript.
-Ybot written fully with erlang/otp and you can write plugins in other different scripting language like python, ruby or shell.
+Ybot is a customizable bot which was inspired by GitHub's [Hubot](http://hubot.github.com/).
+Hubot is really cool, but sorry, I don't like JavaScript and I don't know coffescript.
+Ybot is completely written in Erlang/OTP and you can write plugins in Python, Perl, Ruby, or even in shell.

 [![Build Status](https://travis-ci.org/0xAX/Ybot.png)](https://travis-ci.org/0xAX/Ybot)